-She uses scanning techniques to quantify changes which are diagnostic of specific cardiac diseases which improve diagnostic accuracy.
-She uses quantification and immunocytochemistry with a rapid scanner for image analysis
+The unit is a multiuser facility using histological techniques for diagnosis of heart disease.
+Scanning techniques are used to quantify changes which are diagnostic of specific cardiac diseases.
+The unit uses quantification and immunocytochemistry with a digital scanner for image analysis.

 Professor Sheppard does extensive research and teaching and has built up an international reputation in the field.
-She was awarded the Stokes Medal for her work by the Irish Cardiovascular society in 2009 and gave the Phillip Poole Wilson memorial lecture in London in 2014.
-She was awarded honorary fellowship of Royal college of Physicians in Ireland in 2018.
-She was medical alumnus of year for university college of Cork Ireland.
-2015.
+She was awarded the Stokes Medal for her work by the Irish Cardiovascular Society in 2009 and gave the Phillip Poole Wilson memorial lecture in London in 2014.
+She was medical alumnus of year for University College of Cork, Ireland in 2015 and was awarded honorary fellowship of Royal College of Physicians in Ireland in 2018.
+She was also awarded professorship in University of Copenhagen in 2021.

 Professor Sheppard is member of the council and was President of the European Association of Cardiovascular Pathology 2016 – 2018.
 She is on cardiac working groups in European Society of Pathology and European Society of Cardiology as well as American Society of Cardiovascular Pathology.